dneprojects/habitron/developer_doc.md

 in [`CHANGELOG.md`](CHANGELOG.md) as concise one-liners; this file keeps the full rationale and implementation detail for each release.

+## Unreleased

+### Changes
+- **The platforms no longer poke a private entity attribute for the first-creation area.** `cover`, `event`, `light`, `number`, `sensor` and `switch` each assigned `entity._initial_area_id` from outside, every one of them silencing `SLF001`.
+  `HbtnAreaMixin` now offers `set_initial_area()`, which removes all six suppressions -- the last ones of that kind in the integration.
+A setter rather than a constructor argument because the unique id only exists once the entity is built, and that id is what decides "newly created"; core's sensor platform can use a constructor parameter only because it derives the id as a string there.

 ## v3.2.0

 Promotion of v3.2.0b1, code unchanged.